 24. A Place for Foodies

-Sure you can get the best halibut and chips and salmon chowder in the world.
+Sure you can get the best reindeer sausage and clam chowder in the world.
 You can also get some of the best Indian food around, yummy sweet potato tots with spicy aioli, authentic bbq, or a fantastic steak.
-If you come to the Anchorage area, there are tons of great food options, but there are also many around the state.
-Since Alaska is so diverse, there are many great options.
+If you come to the Anchorage area, there are tons of great food options, and there are also many around the state.
+Since Alaska is so culturally diverse (people from all over the world call Alaska home), there are many great options.